infinite-system/ivue/docs/docs/pages/getting-started.md

 ## Install by Copying

-`ivue` is designed to be easily shareable and installable so if you are running TypeScript, you can just copy the `index.ts` rename it to
-`ivue.ts` in your repo and you are done:
+`ivue` is designed to be easily shareable and installable so if you are running TypeScript, you can just copy the `ivue.ts` into your repo and you are done:
 :::details Click to expand the latest `ivue` source code to copy

 :::code-group